 - The Committee had several concerns about the specifications.
 Committee members questioned why the measure was limited to chest compressions and/or defibrillation.
 The developer stated other incidents, such as ventricular fibrillation, were too uncommon to include in the measure.
 The Committee also noted the absence of a "transferred" category in the specifications.
 The developer clarified that patients who are transferred to another facility are treated as leaving the hospital alive. - The developer provided reliability testing at the performance measure score level.
 Signal-tonoise ratio testing was conducted by fitting a hierarchical, logistic regression model to derive the two shape parameters - alpha and beta; the model was built on a specified beta-binomial distribution.
 This modeling was done on patient-level data, adjusting for age, gender, location of arrhythmia (i.e., ICU, ED), type of heart rhythm, and present on arrival (POA) conditions. - A total of 326 hospitals reported on this measure.
 Of these, 312 hospitals had all the required data elements and met the minimum number of quality reporting events (1) for inclusion in the analysis.
 The developer found a signal-to-noise ratio reliability of 0.70, at the average number of events.
 At the minimum number of events, reliability was 0.693.
 When questioned about including only 312 hospitals, the developer stated reporting the measure was optional and the other hospitals did not provide the necessary information. - A committee member noted there were several discrepancies in the data provided.
 The developer stated that of the 312 hospitals, the range of cardiac arrest quality reporting events was 1 to 122, and then listed 190 as the average.
 The developer acknowledged this error and stated the range should be 10 to 1220.
-Additionally, the developer presented a frequency distribution of ratings, from 1 to 5, with a mean of 6.8.
-The developer stated this was also incorrect and the mean was actually 3.7. - Overall, the Committee was not able to come to consensus on the reliability of this measure. - The developer provided validity testing conducted at the performance measure score level using face validity.
+The Committee did not reach consensus on the reliability of the measure. - The developer provided validity testing conducted at the performance measure score level using face validity.
 The developer stated that 71.0% of the 34 member expert panel either agreed or strongly agreed that this measure can accurately distinguish good and poor quality.
-The Committee agreed the measure was valid.
+The Committee agreed the measure was valid. - The developer withdrew the measure from consideration during the post-comment call and plans to submit in a future cycle.